marcellodibello/BayesianNetworksInPhilosophy/index.md

 You are encouraged to pursue your own interests and lines of research.
 Emphasis is on conceptual understanding, not computations.

-#### Submissions
+#### Assignment submissions

 *All assignments must be submitted in Canvas* by the due date.
 Please check Canvas for details.

 ### Final Grade

-Your final grade will be the weighted average of the letter grades you received on individual assisgments.
-You must pass the "probability exam" in order to pass the course.
+Your final grade will be the weighted average of the letter grades you received on individual assignments.
+You must pass the probability exam in order to pass the course.

 ## Course topics and schedule